natalieskupchenko/Elevator-Control-Simulation/README.md

     "requestedFloors": [5, 8]

-}

-The user can later choose Load to restore this exact state.
+The user can later choose "Load" to restore a previously saved elevator from file and resume the elevator simulation of the selected instance at that exact state.
 The Elevator class implements a toJson() method so its state can be written to JSON.
 The JsonWriter class writes the elevator data to a file.
 The JsonReader class loads the elevator from JSON.

-### Phase 3

-#### Optional User Stories for Phase 3

-1. **Add an opening menu with option to load previous elevator** </li>
-As a user, after running the program, I want the first menu I see to have options to either load a previous elevator or create a new elevator.
-2. **Sorting floors based on direction** </li>
-As a user, I want the elevator to sort the requested floors depending on the current direction of the elevator.
-If there are floors pressed in two opposite directions, then the elevator should go to the first floor pressed, and then continue going to the next floors.

-### Phase 4

-#### Phase 4: Task 2
-Printing Event Log:
+### Event Logging

+This program uses event logging to record all events during program execution and prints out the event log in the terminal after the program finishes running.

+#### Example of Printed Event Log

 Fri Nov 28 16:49:51 PST 2025